 - the plan creditors were creditors of the Company solely by virtue of the Deed Poll (and an associated contribution payment agreement) and none of the plan creditors had a genuine economic interest in the Company (or in its hypothetical liquidation), because the Company had no assets other than the right to require other group entities to satisfy their obligations.
-Accordingly, in substance, plan creditors would be reliant for any recovery on the obligors under the senior facilities agreement and the bonds (respectively); - it was necessary to look through the "artificial structure" in this case: the lenders "clearly" had different rights to the bondholders, principally by reason of the different identity of the obligors under the senior facilities agreement and the bonds (respectively); and - further, the rights conferred by the plan on the lenders were different to the rights conferred on the bondholders (again, principally because the principal claims were against different entities).
+Accordingly, in substance, plan creditors would be reliant for any recovery on the obligors under the senior facilities agreement and the bonds (respectively); - it was necessary to look through the 'artificial structure' in this case: the lenders 'clearly' had different rights to the bondholders, principally by reason of the different identity of the obligors under the senior facilities agreement and the bonds (respectively); and - further, the rights conferred by the plan on the lenders were different to the rights conferred on the bondholders (again, principally because the principal claims were against different entities).

-Accordingly, the rights of the lenders and the bondholders were "so dissimilar as to make it impossible for them to consult together with a view to their common interest" and needed to constitute separate classes.18 to the bondholder class (because the senior lenders have entered into a lock-up agreement, but the bondholders have not, and a conventional scheme of arrangement requires the requisite majority of every class to vote in favour).
-However, in a restructuring plan, a court may sanction a plan to which not all classes have consented, subject to certain conditions.
+Accordingly, the rights of the lenders and the bondholders were 'so dissimilar as to make it impossible for them to consult together with a view to their common interest' and needed to constitute separate classes.18

-Had the Company proposed a conventional scheme of arrangement rather than a restructuring plan, the court's decision would have effectively granted a right of veto
+Had the Company proposed a conventional scheme of arrangement rather than a restructuring plan, the court's decision would have effectively granted a right of veto to the bondholder class (because the senior lenders have entered into a lock-up agreement, but the bondholders have not, and a conventional scheme of